 “Data Scientist” is a catch-all that encompasses many of the roles listed above (and many others).
 While there are several different kinds of Data Scientists, many of them build machine learning models, algorithms, and applications.
 Others may help build the pipelines that collect and prepare training data.

 R is one of the most popular programming languages among Data Scientists.
 It was designed for statistics, and it has many applications in machine learning and AI.
-You can pick up the basics in our free course Learn R, then start building your data science skills with our course Learn Linear Regression in R (free for a limited time) and our Data Scientist: Machine Learning Specialist career path.
+You can pick up the basics in our free course Learn R, then start building your data science skills with our course Learn Linear Regression in R and our Data Scientist: Machine Learning Specialist career path.

 How to start a career in AI